Investigation of the effect of metallic screens on image quality in gamma computed radiography

 Subscribe to our newsletter

-Stay up-to-date and get information about interesting news, products and events.
+Stay up-to-date and get information about interesting news, products and events in NDT and industrial X-ray inspection.